The Garden at The Berkeley, Knightsbridge

 The Ivy Chelsea Garden, Chelsea

-The Ivy Chelsea Garden has reopened with a newly refurbished summer garden.
-The restaurant has collaborated with leading garden designer Jo Thompson to create a beautiful floral installation in celebration of the reopening of the hospitality sector as a whole.
-As you’d expect, the restaurant is implementing the highest standards of health and safety, ensuring both guests and employees are dining and working in a safe environment: air filtration units have been fitted and dedicated members of staff have been appointed to ensure standards are maintained.
+We can’t wait to have a drink in The Ivy Chelsea Garden’s pretty garden.
+As you’d expect, the restaurant will reopen alongside the highest standards of health and safety, ensuring both guests and employees are dining and working in a safe environment: air filtration units have been fitted and dedicated members of staff have been appointed to ensure standards are maintained.
 Bookings are essential and can be made online.

 197 King’s Road, Chelsea, SW3 5EQ